 Diet culture also uses compensatory behavior around food.
 For example, “burning off” that cupcake with vigorous exercise, or “rewarding” yourself with a slice of cheesecake for eating only salad all week.

-Diet culture normalizes disordered eating and diet behaviors
+Why is diet culture toxic?
+Diet culture normalizes disordered eating and diet behaviors that can be dangerous to physical and mental health.

 - Using moralizing food descriptors such as “sinful”, “guilty-pleasure”, “fattening”, “bad for you”, “cheat day foods”, “clean eating”, “clean foods”, etc.

-- Promoting/selling products or programs that promise “spectacular”, “fast” and “easy” weight loss results.
+- Promoting/selling product, fad diets or programs that promise “spectacular”, “fast” and “easy” weight loss results.

 - Encouraging the restriction of certain foods (for example, foods with gluten) or food groups, without any medical need to do so (such as an allergy or intolerance), in order to lose weight.